b3an5/newsee/README.md

 # ~~newsy~~ NewSee

 This project is a news website designed rid you of the hassel of turning off adblockers and getting news from a diverse set of sources. using the [news api](https://newsapi.org/) and a [webscraper](https://www.diffbot.com/) you get the full news articles without those intrusive pop ups asking you to turn off adBlocker or subscribe to a news letter.
 You can also favorite articles and search for the news you care about.
-Learning goals were practice redux implemntation and testing while working with a restful api.
+Learning goals were practice redux implementation and testing while working with a restful api.

 ## To run: